Healthy Soil, Healthy Plants, Healthy You

 Applying the concept of “organic” to your home garden

 Commercial agriculture supplies our grocery stores with all the produce we can imagine, certified organic or not.
 Some is grown locally, some on the other side of the nation or even the other side of the world.
 Although certification programs exist for organic farmers, your home garden has no policies or rules.
 We have no manual to follow.
 Instead, we must have some common sense.
 If you use your neighbor’s leaf litter as compost and are positive they don’t apply any chemicals to their soil or plants, you don’t need to worry about the quality of the leaf litter.
 Certification is more important to commercial growers who must prove they are growing by accepted public standards or a set of rules in order to truthfully label their produce organic.
 For the home gardener, certified is a useless term, but you can make the choice to set your own high standards and use products and practices that will give you peace of mind and the assurance that your food is wholesome.
 If you are not 100% certain that the soil in the location where you have, or plan to have, a garden is completely safe, don’t take chances.
 Consider a new site or create a garden of raised beds and add good soil.
-Dr. Earth® bagged soils will give you complete peace of mind and allow you to grow the delicious, nutritious produce you will never find in a store.
+Dr. Earth® bagged soils will give you complete peace of mind and allow you to grow the delicious, nutritious produce.

 Grow as much of our own food as you can